apache/spark/docs/configuration.md

    Note that applications can also add dependencies for themselves through `SparkContext.addJar` -- we recommend doing that when possible.
 * `SPARK_JAVA_OPTS`, to add JVM options.
 This includes Java options like garbage collector settings and any system properties that you'd like to pass with `-D`.
-One use case is to set some Spark properties differently on this machine, e.g., `-Dspark.local.dir=/disk1,/disk2`.
 * Options for the Spark [standalone cluster scripts](spark-standalone.html#cluster-launch-scripts), such as number of cores to use on each machine and maximum memory.